Are There Mosquitoes in Hawaii? (What Are They and How to Avoid Them)

 👉🏻 Bromeliad mosquito (Wyeomyia mitchellii)

-Wyeomyia Mitchelli mosquitos breed in the leaves of pineapple lilies.
-A day biter, these mosquitoes can be annoying but they aren’t known to transmit diseases to humans.
+Wyeomyia Mitchelli mosquitoes breed in the leaves of pineapple lilies.
+A day biter, these mosquitoes can be annoying, but they aren’t known to transmit diseases to humans.

-So even if you get bit by one of these guys, you have nothing to fear.
+So even if you get bitten by one of these guys, you have nothing to fear.

 👉🏻 Common malaria mosquito (Anopheles)